The following instructions are used to connect Dynatrace to your Azure environment to enable cloud infrastructure monitoring.

 Type a descriptive name for the connection.

-Enter the Client ID you obtained when creating the Create an Azure Service Principal.
+Enter the Client ID and Tenant ID you obtained when creating the Create an Azure Service Principal.

 Enter the Secret Key, which is the key value obtained when creating the Create an Azure Service Principal.